coral-nlp/bertblocks/README.md

 model = bb.from_huggingface("answerdotai/ModernBERT-base", load_weights=True)
 ```

 We are actively working on adding more verified model loaders.

-If you want to contribute, have a look at [`bertblocks.compat`](bertblocks/compat).
+If you want to add one, or make general improvements to `bertblocks`, have a look at our  [contribution guide](CONTRIBUTING.md).

 ## License